-Any notice to be given under this Agreement shall be in writing and shall be deemed to have been duly given if left at or sent by first class post, registered post or facsimile or other electronic media to a party at the address or relevant telecommunication number for such party or such other address as the party may from time to time designate by written notice to the other.
+Any notice to be given under this Agreement shall be in writing and shall be deemed to have been duly given if left at or sent by first class post, registered post or facsimile or other electronic media (email is deemed an acceptable form of communication) to a party at the address or relevant telecommunication number for such party or such other address as the party may from time to time designate by written notice to the other.

 Any notice or other document shall be deemed to have been received by the addressee two working days following the date of despatch of the notice or other document by post or, where the notice or other document is sent by hand or is given by facsimile or other electronic media simultaneously with the delivery or transmission.